alranel/arduino-shelly/README.md

 3. Open [http://192.168.33.1/](http://192.168.33.1/) in a web browser to access the Shelly configuration interface, and navigate to the "Internet & Security" section.
 4. Configure your WiFi credentials in the "WIFI MODE - CLIENT" and save.
 5. After the Shelly device reboots you'll need to check that it's reachable on your main WiFi network.
 This time, since it was assigned an IP address dynamicaly, you'll need to figure out that address using one of these methods:
-    * Try connecting to [http://shellyplug-s-XXXXXX](http://shellyplug-s-XXXXXX) replacing this with the network name you saw in step 2 (it should be also used as hostname).
+    * Try connecting to [http://shellyplug-s-XXXXXX](http://shellyplug-s-XXXXXX) replacing this with the network name you saw in step 2 which is also advertised as hostname.
     * If it doesn't work, try to run `arp -a` if you're on Mac or Linux to see a list of devices in your network.
     * As last resort, you can open your router interface to see the connected devices their IP addresses.
 6. After you checked that the Shelly device connected successfully to your WiFi network and that you know its hostname/IP, it's time to launch the actual OTA.
 Put the Shelly hostname/IP in this long URL and open it with your web browser: